August 2019 News At Put-in-Bay!

 More Money for the Islands

-When Caroline Jackson picked up her phone the other day and asked Siri to order a take out pizza from Frosty’s.
+When Caroline Jackson picked up her phone the other day and asked Siri to order a takeout pizza from Frosty’s.
 A half-hour later, her husband, Scott, went down to pick it up, but there was no pizza ready.
-They had no knowledge of a pizza for Jackson.
-Scott just ordered another one and enjoyed waiting with friends who were enjoying the entertainment at Frosty’s.
+They did not know a pizza for Jackson.
+Scott just ordered another one and enjoyed waiting with friends enjoying the entertainment at Frosty’s.
 When Scott got home with the pizza, the phone rang.
-The person on the other end said this is Frosty’s and asked when they were going to come and get their pizza.
+The person on the other end said this is Frosty’s and asked when they would come and get their pizza.
 What was going on?
 Apparently, Siri called Frosty’s Pizza in Mechanicsburg, OH, more than a 3-hour drive from Put-in-Bay.
 Apparently, this isn’t the first time this has happened to people ordering from our island’s Frosty Pizza.
 Oops

 Ride Along!
 August 2019 News

 On Friday, July 12th, Laura Fogg had a chance to ride along with the Put-in-Bay police.
 She posted this the next day on social media:

 “Last night I had the opportunity to ride with the Put-in-Bay Police Department from 7 p.m. to 2 a.m.!
 If you ever have the chance to do this, I highly recommend it.
 You will become a more well-informed citizen.
 I saw the police help MANY people throughout the night who were unable to help themselves.
 I saw a lot of patience in dealing with some difficult people.